Skip to Content

 Through Project Reset, participants avoid a criminal record by completing community-based programming.
 The program’s approach promotes healing, encourages accountability, and strengthens public trust in the justice system by emphasizing procedural justice.

 Participants complete programming based on restorative justice principles, avoiding the negative impacts to housing, employment, and education that a court or incarceration could have.
-Reset operates in two models: a traditional, pre-court series of sessions with social workers, mental health counselors, and resource coordinators; and an innovative, “rapid” intervention engaging participants at court who could not be reached beforehand.
-Both models reduce the chance of re-offending, improve case processing, and pass along a renewed sense of safety, community, and purpose among youth and beyond.
+Reset operates in a pre-court series of sessions with social workers, mental health counselors, and resource coordinators.
+Sessions may include restorative discussions, classes with local artists, or individual and group counseling.
+Reset reduces the chance of re-offending, improve case processing, and pass along a renewed sense of safety, community, and purpose among youth and beyond. we are committed to the ongoing work of making our program anti-racist, trauma informed, and anti-oppressive.

 96%